Blady-Com/gnoga/README.md

 It includes an incredible wealth of Ada components you can incorporate in your software freely and is under the GMGPLv2.

+## Using Alire

+In your own [Alire](https://alire.ada.dev) project, add Gnoga dependency:

+`% alr with gnoga`

+Then you can import the Ada Gnoga packages in your programs and GPR projects:

+`with "lib_gnoga.gpr";`

+Note: Alire will take care of dependencies.

-Here is an overview of Gnoga's framework:
+## Here is an overview of Gnoga's framework

 1. The communication platform between the Ada code and the browser / native Gnoga.Server.Connection